kihoair/kinesis-firehose-nginx-accesslog-to-json/README.md

 authorLink: 'https://github.com/kihoair'
 authorName: 'Kota Kaihori'
 -->
-# kinesis-firehose-nginx-accesslog-to-json
+# kinesis-firehose-nginx-log-to-json

-This function converts the access log from Nginx to JSON so that Elasticsearch can use the log sent by Kinesis Firehose.
+These functions convert the access log and error log from Nginx to JSON so that Elasticsearch can use the log sent by Kinesis Firehose.

 ## Runtime
 Python 3.7

 ## Usage

+### access log

 sample nginx access log: